History of Åland: Swedish rule

 After the Middle Ages, Åland came under firm Swedish control and developed closer administrative and economic ties with the Swedish crown.

 In 1507, the Danish naval officer Søren Norby captured Kastelholm Castle.
 Several battles between Danish and Swedish forces took place around the castle between 1521 and 1523.
 In 1537, Gustav Vasa made Åland a royal castle county and established three breeding farms for the crown.
 Catholicism ended on Åland as monasteries were closed and church silver was confiscated by the state.

 During the 17th century, Åland became more firmly integrated into the Swedish Empire.
 Many Ålanders were conscripted into Swedish wars, and a permanent Stockholm–Turku mail route was established through the islands.
 Later in the century, the Kastelholm witch trials led to the execution of more than twenty women.
 The first school on Åland was founded in Saltvik during the same period.

 In the early 18th century, during the Great Northern War, many Ålanders fled west as Russian troops advanced.
-The Battle of Grengam took place near Ledsund on 7 August 1720. Åland remained under Swedish rule for the following century.
-In the Napoleonic era, Russian forces occupied Åland in 1808.
+The Battle of Grengam during the Great Northern War took place near Ledsund on 7 August 1720, which was the last major naval battle of the war. Åland remained under Swedish rule for the following century.
+During the Napoleonic Wars, Russian forces occupied Åland in 1808 as part of the Finnish War.
 The following year, the Treaty of Fredrikshamn ended Swedish rule; Finland and Åland were ceded to Russia, marking the end of more than three centuries of Swedish control.